vthivierge/vthivierge.github.io/_pages/about.md

 ---

 <img align="right" src="https://vthivierge.github.io/images/Vincent_Thivierge_003.jpg" alt="Photo" style="width: 210px; border-radius: 10px; padding: 8px 8px 8px 8px"/>
 I am a PhD candidate in economics and environmental science at UC Santa Barbara.
+My current work explores the impacts of environmental policies covered global and local pollutants on allocative efficiency, leakage, and distributional issues.

 I formerly worked as a researcher for think-tanks and University-based policy research institutes in Canada.

-My recent work has explored the impacts of carbon pricing on household gasoline consumption, industry competitiveness, and on the distributional implications for households.
+In my former work I published papers and reports on the impacts of carbon pricing on household gasoline consumption, industry competitiveness, and on the distributional implications for households.